pulsar-cooperative/.github/guides/setup-new-package.md

 This guide will walk you through the steps needed to configure and setup a brand new forked package on Pulsar Cooperative.

+## Renaming the Package/Repository

+Since the original name of the package is reserved on the Pulsar Package Registry, it will need to be renamed, both within the `package.json` as well as the repository name itself (While the name doesn't have to change, it's best practice to keep these names in sync).

+When renaming the package the loose convention would be to reuse the original package name, but adding `-pulsar` to the end, such as `[original-name]-pulsar` or `language-cobol-pulsar`.

 ## Configuring the Repository

 This repository has several helpful template resources to aide in the initial setup, these resources are available within `./package-template` and show the text that should be added to a package's readme, as well as many of the actions that will be needed.